feelsong/novoconfig/README.md

 if you dont need a key generated and dont have npm, delete the second line of novoconfig.sh "if [ ! $(command -v npm) ]; then echo "install nodejs"; exit 0; fi".

+addresses generated with bsvjs can be imported into the novobitcoin wallet by running ./novobitcoin-cli importprivkey your_private_key_here and the private key generated can be found in the ~/.novo-bitcoin/bin folder.